 The reasoning behind choosing a good, relevant location is that a few years down the line, when you look at your photographs, they would remind you of your student life.
 You have the option of either choosing an indoor or outdoor place, or both of these.

-Outdoors: You may choose places which are an important part of your student life, such as the school's playground, any fast food joint that you frequent with your friends, or your dance class.
+Outdoors: Choose places which are an important part of your student life, such as the school's playground, any fast food joint that you frequent with your friends, or your dance class.
 If you are a nature lover, have a stream, or perhaps, some trees and flowers in the background.
 Such pictures look colorful and aesthetic.

-When it comes to choosing the senior picture poses, it is all about being yourself.
-Although there are some standard poses such as leaning against the wall or sitting on the ground, if you want something unique, think out of the box.
 If you are into dancing, you can get a photographed clicked in a dancing pose.
 If you love the sun, sand, and the sea, get one clicked lying on a beach.
 If you are someone who likes all things classy and elegant, you can get the photograph clicked in chic clothes in a way a model poses.
-For those of you who want to bring forth their fun side, wearing a cool, loose summer dress, holding a bunch of colorful balloons is a good idea.

 Here's hoping that these original senior picture ideas have helped you pick a style for your yearbook photograph.
 Also remember that to get the right effect in the photographs, lighting plays a major role.
 So, discuss this in detail with your photographer.
 Ask him how the backgrounds would be (light or dark), and accordingly choose contrasting outfits.